Sunday, March 03, 2013

 Find somewhere safe for them to stay

 While your away you will feel much better knowing that your precious pooch is being cared for properly.
-Whether its a boarding kennel, a friend or family memeber, or an in home service caring for your dog make sure they are reputable, have experience and great references.
-If your not sure where to go ask your Veterinarian for a recommendation.
+Whether its a boarding kennel, a friend or family member, or an in home service caring for your dog make sure they are reputable, have experience and great references.
+If you're not sure where to go ask your Veterinarian for a recommendation.

 Leave phone numbers